mattermost/docs/source/getting-started/welcome_email.rst

 As some of you already know, we are moving to Mattermost as our communication platform.
 Mattermost is a messaging app where you can talk, share files, and collaborate on projects or initiatives.
 Mattermost also integrates with many of the apps that you use every day, like **[add apps]**.

-We are moving to Mattermost because it will allow us to become more productive by being able communicate in one place instead of using email, instant chat, and a multitude of other programs.
+We are moving to Mattermost because it will host all our communication in one place, is instantly searchable and available from all your devices.

 Some of the major benefits of using Mattermost are: